Why-does-this-happen-to-me/Rotomblr/rotomblr/characters/Agent Heart.md

 - Togetaro the Togekiss
 - Mantaro the Mantine
 - Ripper the Tyranitar
-- Esptaro the Espeon.
+- Esptaro the Espeon

 (Some Members will be swapped for others if needed.)

-Specializes in: Brute strength, interrogation, authoritative presence, quick thinking.
+Specializes in:
+- Brute strength
+- interrogation
+- authoritative presence
+- quick thinking

 Open to questions. [[@taskforcedistortion]]